In the Beginning…

 A purse seine (pronounced “sane”) is a giant net that fishermen use to encircle and capture a very large group or “school” of fish, particularly menhaden.

 You can step back in time to the Menhaden fishing era in Beaufort.
-Photos from local photographer Scott Taylor can be found inside 34° North Restaurant.
+Photos from local photographer Scott Taylor can be found inside the lobby of the Beaufort Hotel..

 Photography by State Archives of North Carolina.